-Transfer credit will not be accepted for research and thesis hours, travel experience or work/life experience.
+Transfer of credit hours will not be accepted for research and thesis hours, travel experience or work/life experience.

-Courses related to areas taught within the School of Business Administration will be evaluated for transfer of credits only if completed within institutions accredited by the Association to Advance Collegiate Schools of Business (AACSB International), the European Quality Improvement System (EQUIS) or from universities approved by the School of Business Administration.
+Courses related to areas taught within the School of Business Administration will be evaluated for transfer of credit hours only if completed within institutions accredited by the Association to Advance Collegiate Schools of Business (AACSB International), the European Quality Improvement System (EQUIS) or from universities approved by the School of Business Administration.

 Grades earned in transferred courses do not count in the student's cumulative GPA.
-Credits of transferred courses count in the cumulative earned hours and may apply towards meeting graduation requirements.
+Credit hours of transferred courses count in the cumulative earned hours and may apply towards meeting graduation requirements.

-Decisions regarding the award of transfer credits are made by the appropriate academic division at AUS.
+Decisions regarding the award of transfer credit hours are made by the appropriate academic division at AUS.
 The Office of the Registrar maintains and updates the transfer students' records.